SkyWars/SkyWars/docs/skywars/faq.md

 If that doesn't work, please submit a ticket below for additional help!

 ### Help!
+Iron doors aren't place correctly!

+If you are using WorldEdit support, please ensure that your WorldEdit version is up to date, and that you are using the latest development version if you are using Minecraft 1.9+.
+There is a bug in some earlier WorldEdit versions which causes doors to not be placed correctly.

+### Help!
 UnsupportedClassVersionError unsupported major.minor version ...

 You need Java 7 to run SkyWars.
 Please update your server's Java version.